ywarnier/launch/lms_lrs.md

 ```

 Note that some of the parameter values include reserved characters, and even other
-URLS, and therefore must be URL encoded.
+URLs, and therefore must be URL encoded.

 Example launch link (shown without URL encoding and with line breaks for readability):